kubevault/prometheus-exporter/docs/guides/monitoring/coreos.md

 section_menu_id: monitor
 ---

-# Using Prometheus (CoreOS operator) with Vault Server
+# Monitoring Vault operator Using Vault operator

 This tutorial will show you how to monitor Vault server using Prometheus via [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator).